 - Floricultural park

 - Tsimiski Avenue – Angelaki Street

 - N.Germanou Street - Entrance of the Municipal Garden Theatre

 - Romfei square

 - Aristotle Square

-But even if you move outside of free Wi-Fi hotspots, you can get connected to any of the hundreds of cafes, restaurants, etc. of the city, offering free Wi-Fi access to their customers!
+But even if you move outside of free Wi-Fi hotspots, you can connect to any of the hundreds of cafes, restaurants and such like in the city, offering free Wi-Fi access to their customers!